gokintosh/gokulnair/content/posts/neo4j3.md

 ---
 ## A quick rewind!!

-In the previous post, we implemented the follow functionality between users, comment posts, and also like functionality.
-Also we learned about cypher language and how to use Pinecone vector storage for indexing data for similarity search for our RAG.
-In this post, we will look into:
+In my last post, we built some of the core social features for our app — users can now follow each other, comment on posts, and hit that like button.
+Along the way, I also shared a bit about working with Cypher (Neo4j’s query language) and how we used Pinecone as a vector store to index our data for similarity search, which is an important piece for our RAG (Retrieval-Augmented Generation) setup.

+For this post, I want to take things a step further.
+Here’s what we’ll be focusing on:
-- Indexing the post data into our vector store.
+- Indexing the actual post data into our vector store, so we can start connecting the dots between content.
-- Will create the application with an LLM.
+- Building out the application logic with an LLM integrated on top.
-- create the ASK BROK functionality to know various details about the friends posts.
+- Introducing the “ASK BROK” functionality — a feature that will let us query and discover details about our friends’ posts in a much smarter way.

+By the end of this, we should have the foundation of an AI-powered layer inside our app, where the system can understand and summarize what’s happening across your network rather than just showing raw posts.

 ## Large Language Model🤖